 - 5 large egg yolks (fresh free-range)

-- Divide 3/4 of the fresh raspberries between 6 individual ramekins (3"x 2" deep, or 5" x 1" individual dishes) and spoon the brulée mix over and smooth the cooled, thickened cream over with a palette knife.
+Divide 3/4 of the fresh raspberries between 6 individual ramekins (3-inch-by-2-inches deep, or 5-inches-by-1-inches individual dishes) and spoon the brûlée mix over and smooth the cooled, thickened cream over with a palette knife.

 When ready to serve, evenly sprinkle the surface of the brulée with a thin layer of caster sugar.

 Using a blow torch, (or place under a hot grill ) melt the caster until golden brown.
 Do not hold the flame over the sugar too long in one spot or it will burn.

 Repeat until you have a thick, golden and hard surface.

 Decorate with the remaining raspberries and a sprig of mint.

 Consuming raw and lightly-cooked eggs poses a risk of food-borne illness.

 - Crème brûlée lends itself so beautifully to many other flavors, so once you have mastered the basic cream you can allow your imagination to go wild.
 One note of caution, though, the cream is very delicate so don't overpower it.
 Add other ingredients sparingly.